 After all, once in Leiden, you’ll have the opportunity to wander along endless waterways, soak up architecture dating back centuries, escape the crowds of Amsterdam… And that’s not all!
 Here are some of the top reasons to visit Leiden and why you must add the Dutch city to your bucket list ASAP!

 Home to the oldest university in the Netherlands, as well as the oldest botanical gardens in Holland, Leiden has no shortage of historical and cultural attractions.
-And while the best of Leiden can probably be seen in a day, you’ll likely want to spend a long weekend here in order to truly soak up the historical ambiance.
+And while the best of Leiden can probably be seen in a day, you’ll likely want to spend a long weekend here in order to truly soak up the historical ambience.

 If you want to make the most of your time in Leiden, then it’s well worth following the Leidse Loper (Leiden Loop).
 This self-guided, self-paced walking trail traces 24 historical attractions and points of interest in the city centre.
 The trail can be downloaded via a free app.
 If you’re looking for a tour with a guide, then it might be worth booking this 2-hour walking tour of the city.